paulstansifer/idiom-scour-scan/README.md

 # Idiom Scour/Scan

-The punchline to [Dinosaur Comics strip 1663](https://www.qwantz.com/index.php?comic=1663) was given in anagram form.
-It's now known as the "Qwantzle", and people have been trying to figure out the punchline since it was published in 2010.
+Dinosaur Comics is a long-running webcomic by Ryan North, in which the art is identical in every strip; only the words change.
+In 2010, [strip 1663](https://www.qwantz.com/index.php?comic=1663) discussed a brief fad among scientists in the 1600s of claiming priority by publishing anagrams of their ideas.
+The punchline to the strip is presented in anagram form.
+It's now known as the "Qwantzle", and people have been trying to unscramble it since it was published.

-Idiom Scour/Scan is a tool to try to unscramble it by doing a search that broadly examines possible sentence beginnings and deeply investigates promising leads, all while trying to fit the context and authorial voice.
+Idiom Scour/Scan is a tool to unscramble anagrams by doing a search that broadly examines possible sentence beginnings and deeply investigates promising leads, all while trying to fit the context and authorial voice.
 (Also, "Idiom Scour/Scan" is an anagram of "Dinosaur Comics".)

 ## How it works